erica/iphone-3.0-cookbook-/README.markdown

 * "How do I move between views?"
 * "How do I use Core Location and the iPhone 3GS's magnetometer?"

 And so on.
 If you've asked yourself these questions, then this book is for you.
-With its clear, fully documented examples, The iPhone Developer’s Cookbook will get you up to speed and working with the iPhone SDK in no time.
-All of the recipes in the book have been tested, offering you ready-to-use solutions for the apps you're building today.
+The iPhone Developer's Cookbook will get you up to speed and working with the iPhone SDK, offering you ready-to-use solutions for the apps you're building today.

 <h3>What's the deal with main.m?</h3>
 For the sake of pedagogy, this book's sample code usually presents itself in a single main.m file.
 This is not how people normally develop iPhone or Cocoa applications, or should be developing them, but it provides a great way of presenting a single big idea.
 It's hard to tell a story when readers must look through 5 or 7 or 9 individual files at once.
 Offering a single file concentrates that story, allowing access to that idea in a single chunk.